The 20 Best Calcium-Rich Foods That Aren’t Dairy

 Calcium content: 3 ounces, canned in oil with bones, 325 mg, 33% DV

-Although sardines aren’t many people’s favorite fish, they’re one of the best sources of dairy-free calcium out there (and one of these 30 Cheap Foods That Uncover Your Abs)—if you can stomach them.
+Although sardines aren’t many people’s favorite fish, they’re one of the best sources of dairy-free calcium out there—if you can stomach them.
 Look for varieties canned with the bones, which are soft and completely edible.
 Sorry, that’s non-negotiable.
 The bones are where all the calcium comes from; so, in this case, you need to eat the bones to better yours.
 So, while it may seem hard to swallow, this is the variety you’ve got to consume if you want to reap the benefits.
-Toss the fish into a bed of leafy greens with tomato, cucumber, olives, feta and red wine vinegar.
+Toss the fish into a bed of leafy greens with tomato, cucumber, olives, feta, and red wine vinegar.
 The combo makes for a tasty, Mediterranean-inspired dish.
 For a quick snack, top whole-grain crackers with two or three sardines and a squeeze of fresh lemon for added flavor.